rfabbri/vxd/README.txt

 fundamentally a manual solution.

-Some ideas on having a development environment repository to help keep everything in place for a team are given in [VPE orVision Programming Environment)](http://github.com/rfabbri/vpe).
+Some ideas on having a development environment repository to help keep everything in place for a team are given in [VPE or Vision Programming Environment)](http://github.com/rfabbri/vpe).

 #### Example case: small scale